prestonfu/ee126-selfgrade-form/README.md

 - `pageName`: the name of the page for the self-grade for this homework (which will be part of the URL)
 - `questions`: a list of all the questions in the HW (excluding optional problems) with their point values included

+**Autograder Generation**
+To generate the autograder for an assignment.
+1. Add the self-grade data to `src/data/assignmentData.json`
+2. `cd autograder`
+3. `python create-autograder.py [Assignment Name]`
+A temporary self-grade autograder is in `autograder/`.

 After commiting to the repo, a github action will be run which will deploy the site.
-To deploy the github site manually, pull the repo, make your changes, and run `npm run deploy`
+To deploy the github site manually, pull the repo, make your changes, and run `npm run deploy`.
+Note: This pushes the raw computed website, which may not be what you want.